Debiased regression adjustment in completely randomized experiments with moderately high-dimensional covariates: Numerical analysis

-\paragraph*{Relative RMSE} \Cref{fig:rmse} shows the relative RMSE of different methods under the worst-case residual and independent $t$ residual.
-Under the worst-case residual, $\hat{\tau}_\hd$ has the best performance among the $4$ methods.
-The other methods have large RMSE due to their non-negligible bias.
-When signal to noise ratio is relatively high ($\gamma = 3$), $\hat{\tau}_{\hd}$ can exploit the covariate information to keep relative RMSE smaller than $1$, i.e., to perform better than the unadjusted estimator, even with high dimensions.
+\paragraph*{Relative RMSE} \Cref{fig:rmse} shows the relative RMSEs of different methods under the worst-case residual and independent $t$ residual.
+Under the worst-case residual, $\htaudb$ has the best performance among the $5$ methods. {\rev Although $\hat{\tau}_\cf$ exhibits negligible bias, its relative RMSE can increase significantly as $p$ increases.} The remaining methods have large RMSEs due to their non-negligible bias.
+When signal to noise ratio is relatively high ($\gamma = 3$), $\htaudb$ can exploit the covariate information to keep relative RMSE smaller than $1$, i.e., to perform better than the unadjusted estimator, even with high dimensions.
 When the signal-to-noise ratio is low ($\gamma=0.5$) and the degree of heterogeneity is high $\delta = 0.75$, the efficiency improvement from our estimator is less compelling.
-This is consistent with our theory that the empirical correlation needs to be relatively larger than $\alpha$ to secure efficiency improvement.
+This is consistent with our theory that the {\rev canonical correlation} needs to be relatively larger than $\alpha$ to secure efficiency improvement.